armijnhemel/devicecode/README.md

 {WIKI_TYPE}/original/
 ```

-where `WIKI_TYPE` is currently either `TechInfoDepot` or `WikiDevi`.
-For each
+where `WIKI_TYPE` is currently either `TechInfoDepot`, `WikiDevi` or `OpenWrt`.
-device that was processed a single JSON file will be written to the
+For each device that was processed a single JSON file will be written to the
 subdirectory `devices` with (cleaned up) data extracted from the Wiki.
 The
-original XML data will be written to the directory `original`.
+original data will be written to the directory `original`.

 Extra data (such as concluded data or data that wasn't in the original data)
 will be written as separate JSON files (this is future work).